czardien/target-mysql/README.md

 # target-mysql :rocket: :boom:

+A [singer.io](https://www.singer.io/) target implementation for MySQL.
 Because some of us still have to deal with a MySQL data warehouse.

 **Under active development like there's no code a barely a roadmap for now**